AnthonyA28/AnthonyA28.github.io/_posts/Polymers/2024-04-06-Poly_Entanglements.md

 # What are Entanglements

 Recall that polymers consist of large chains of molecules.
 In some ways, this can be thought of as wet spaghetti or hair—with entangled strands, they turn into a solid.
-An entanglement is simply a kind of temporary interaction that occurs between neighboring strands.
+An entanglement is simply a kind of physical bond that occurs between neighboring strands.
 Tangled hair is a good analogy to understand entanglements.
 Below is a picture of the human biodiversity of hair [^hair]:

  ![Images-of-various-types-of-hair-illustrating-their-diversity-in-shape-Type-I-is-classifi](\assets\images\Images-of-various-types-of-hair-illustrating-their-diversity-in-shape-Type-I-is-classifi.png)

-Intuitively, we can see that the hair I on the left will have fewer entanglements than hair **V**.
+Intuitively, we can see that the hair 1 on the left will have fewer entanglements than hair **V**.
 Let's say, for the sake of conceptualizing this, hair III seems to have 1 entanglement and hair V has 10.
 If the strand length in the picture is 10 cm, then we can compute the entanglement length of these hair types.
 For hair **III**,  $ L_{E, III} = 10cm $ and for hair **V** we divide the length by the number of entanglements to get